courtsimas/mobile-fu/README.md

 Once this is in place, any request that comes from a mobile device will be be set as :mobile format.
 It is up to you to determine how you want to handle these requests.
-It is also up to you to create the .mobile.erb versions of your views that are to be requested.
+It is also up to you to create the .mobile.erb or .mobile.haml versions of your views that are to be requested.

-Then add the line below to config/initializers/mime_types.rb

-    Mime::Type.register_alias "text/html", :mobile
+Mobile Fu automatically adds a new `:mobile` to `text/html` mime type alias for Rails apps.
+If you already have a custom `:mobile` alias registered in `config/initializers/mime_types.rb`, you can remove that.

 I recommend that you setup a before_filter that will redirect to a specific page depending on whether or not it is a mobile request.
 How can you check this?